panzi/cook-serve-hoomans/README.md

 --------------

 For advanced users there is a second binary called `quick_patch.exe`.
-You can use this to patch `data.win` witch your own customer and/or icon sprites.
+You can use this to patch `data.win` with your own customer and/or icon sprites.
 Just drop `data.win`, `hoomans.png` and `icons.png` all together onto `quick_patch.exe`.
 It is important that the files are named like this so the program knows what to do with which file.

+If you can handle the shell there are even more binaries: `gmdump.exe` and `gmupdate.exe`.
+Use the first to dump all sprites and sound files from an Game Maker archive into a directory.
+After you edited those files you can use the second program to update the archive.

 Build From Source
 -----------------